-Do you need a break from the hectic pace of the holidays?
+There is no doubt this holiday season will look different from previous years.
+Do you need a break from the stress of all the changes in our lives due to the pandemic?
 If so, come relax at a special contemplative service in celebration of the Winter Solstice.
 All are welcome to attend.

 The Winter Solstice Service is part of St. Brigit’s Áit Caol (Gaelic for “A Thin Place") series inspired by The Wilderness service at St. John’s Episcopal Cathedral in Denver.

 Áit Caol services mark the Winter and Summer Solstices as well as the Spring and Autumnal Equinoxes.
-These unique services incorporate live Celtic music, meditation areas designed to reflect the chosen scriptures and a contemporary liturgy (order of service).
-All aspects of the services reflect the seasonal theme, and are quite different from St. Brigit’s regular services.
-Attendees sometimes travel as far as 50 miles to experience Áit Caol services which combine ancient Celtic spirituality with Christian theology.
+These unique services incorporate live Celtic music, meditation areas designed to reflect the chosen scriptures and a contemporary liturgy (order of service) combining ancient Celtic spirituality with Christian theology.
+All aspects of the services reflect the seasonal theme, and are quite different from our regular services.

 Although the ancient Celts regarded Winter as the season of dormancy, darkness and cold, the coming of lighter days after the Winter Solstice brought a more festive mood.
 To the Celts, this return of the light was a reason to celebrate nature’s continuing cycle.